 - Tuxedo Mask, Sailor Moon's college-age boyfriend.
 He starts out as the Mysterious Protector, but quickly falls into sidekickdom by the end of the first season.
-Note that he's college-aged in the anime, whereas in the manga he still was attending High School.
+Note that he's college-aged in The '90s anime, whereas in the manga he still was attending High School.

-- Vampire Princess Miyu's minion Larva was eventually revealed to be an incredibly attractive man underneath his mask, and due to fan pressure, we saw it much more frequently.
+- Vampire Princess Miyu's minion Larva was eventually revealed to be an incredibly attractive man beneath the mask, and due to fan pressure, we saw it much more frequently.

 - Renamon and Ruki in Digimon Tamers.
 Their relationship is more of being actual contemporaries rather than a pet or babysitter dynamic, although this is probably more conductive to Ruki's original cold professionalism.

 - A Message In The Packet takes it even further: Ruki calls Renamon her big sister several times in her message.

 - Digimon Tamers actually has a number of these, since the series takes place (mostly) in the real world rather than the digital one.
 In the latter parts of the series, the kids are backed up by the middle-aged Monster Makers, as well as man in black Yamaki and his Hypnos organization.
 In fact, their ultimate triumph can be attributed fairly equally to the efforts of both children and adults.